GoogleChrome/developer.chrome.com/site/en/blog/expanding-privacy-sandbox-testing/index.md

 you can share directly with other stakeholders.
 This might be as simple as stating that you're actively participating in an origin trial, whether or not you had all the material you needed to implement, or detailed analysis of the results of your tests.
-You can also, of course, publish to your own sites, blogs, or social accounts—especially where you have a specific audience you want to talk to.
+You can also publish to your own sites, blogs, or social accounts—especially where you have a specific audience you want to talk to.

 {% Aside %}